gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     const { isAccountReady } = useAccount();
     ```

 7. If the `api` is ready and the `account` is connected, it displays the application's pages.
-Let's navigate to the `pages` folder.
+Navigate to the pages folder.
 The project has only one page `Home`.
 The `index.tsx` file is also simple:

     ```typescript
     import { Route, Routes } from 'react-router-dom';